onparallel/parallel-claude-test/README.md

 This libraries are used to generate a PDF document binder containing the replies of a given petition.
 You can install this dependencies via brew:

 `brew install ghostscript imagemagick exiftool qpdf`

+On dev environment, we use [Ngrok](https://ngrok.com/) to launch a local tunnel in order to:
+- Receive webhook events from different integrations (Signaturit, Docusign, Bankflip, ...)
+- Receive custom emails from AWS Cognito (SignUp, ResendCode, AdminCreateUser, ForgotPassword).
+After launching ngrok, you will need to configure the https localtunnel url on AWS Lambda function "cognito-custom-messages-development" as an environment variable.

+`brew install ngrok`

+In order to launch the localtunnel, run:

+`yarn workspace @parallel/server localtunnel`

+This command will run ngrok command and write the URL to a text file located in server/bin/localtunnel-dev.url so the integrations can read it.

 ### Commands